-So how do you make the collection of consent to cookies worthwhile in the eyes of your users?
-Didomi presents 15 brands that customise their cookie consent banners.
+How do you make the collection of consent to cookies worthwhile in the eyes of your users?
+Didomi presents 15 brands that customize their cookie consent banners.

 - Cookie Banners: To conform to the GDPR and digital marketing